code-reaper08/Know-ASCII/README.md

 ---
 ## How it works

-It uses my own fake JSON API, called [ASCII-API](https://github.com/code-reaper08/ASCII-API), to fetch data and display it to the user when he gives input.
+It uses my own fake JSON API, called [ASCII-API](https://github.com/code-reaper08/ASCII-API), to fetch data and display it to the user when they gives input.

 To know more about my [ASCII-API](https://github.com/code-reaper08/ASCII-API),